Macaroni Salad

 - Onion powder: Lends a mild onion flavor without overwhelming the dish.

-- Carrots, Celery and Bell Pepper: These veggies add color, sweetness, and crunch.
+- Carrots, Celery, And Red Bell Peppers: These veggies add color, sweetness, and crunch.

-- Scallions: Lends a mild onion flavor and a pop of green.
+- Scallions: These green onions lend a mild onion flavor and nice pop of green.

 - Fresh basil: Adds fresh, herby flavor that brightens up the salad.